 Many more different terms

-Facts about indoor air - including SBS and BRIs
+Facts about indoor air and the link to SBS and BRIs

 Research suggests that over 30% of buildings may be the subject of excessive complaints related to indoor air quality (IAQ).
 Some problems in buildings may be short-term, but others could be long-term issues.